GeorgeWang26/cs246/lecture_cc.md

 - destroy the car => destory the engine
 - copy the car => copy the engine

-Implementation - typically as composition of calsses
+Implementation - typically as composition of classes

 UML Modelling:
 ```